Mobirise

 FUTURO region

 The particularly species-rich and productive coastal upwelling area off West Africa provides employment for around 1 million people, including 150,000 artisanal fishers.
 This region supports a West African population of 450 million people and generates revenues of approximately 3 billion US dollars.
 It plays an integral role in the climate system and is subject to strong, overlapping anthropogenic influences.
-FUTURO will focus on the Mauritania-Senegal upwelling region (12°S-12°N) and will extend out to the Cabo Verde archipelago.
+FUTURO will focus on the Mauritania-Senegal upwelling region (12-21° N) and will extend out to the Cabo Verde archipelago.

 The satellite image shows the concentration of chlorophyll in the ocean, which is an indicator for phytoplankton biomass.